wjohnsto/good-site/README.md

 ### Configuring the site

-Copy the `config.example.yaml` file to `config.yaml` and edit the variables to your liking.
+Edit the `config.yaml` to your liking.
 There is a description of what each variable is for.
-If you prefer json use a `config.json` with the same schema.
+If you prefer JSON use a `config.json` with the same schema.
 You can also override variables at runtime with a `.env` file or environment variables.
 See the `.env.example` for the variable values.

 ### Creating a page